 The permanent exhibition trail

-Origins, the stories of the world
+Origins, the stories of the World

-Species, the web of life
+Species, the network of life

-Societies, human theatre
+Societies, the theatre of mankind

-Eternities, visions of the beyond
+Eternities, visions of the afterlife

 Antarctica (until December 31, 2016)

 Prepare yourself for a journey to Antarctica, that land that is only accessible to international scientific missions.
 A world premiere, the exhibition invites you to enter the beauty of this oasis of ice: dive into the depths of the Antarctic ocean and walk on the ice fields in order to discover the incredible biodiversity of the white continent.

 Do you know that your shoes are talkative and say a lot about the person wearing them?
 To better understand what these objects reveal, the exhibition takes you step by step to discover pairs stemming from every continent, from the 16th to the 21st century, from delicate lotuses for bound feet in China to trainers nowadays.